nameismahipal/notes-summary/Python/setup.md

 - help() - to instantly see available documentation about the method, the parameters it expects, and what it returns.
 Ex: help(str.isupper)

-### Creating python files with the *.py extension
+## Creating python files with the *.py extension

 - *.py extension

 - Ctrl/Cmd + N to create new file.

+### Naming Tips

+- Filenames should be *all lowercase
+- Words should be separated with underscores _
+- Filenames should be short

+### What are *.pyc files?

+- For optimization and other reasons, Python code can be compiled to intermediary .pyc files.
+- To safely delete them from the current project directory, run `find . -name "*.pyc" -delete` (on linux or macOS).

+### Running

+- Once you’ve opened your hello.py file and selected your new terminal window, open the VS Code command palette.

-open the terminal (select the termina with shelll, usually 1.)
+- open the terminal (select the termina with shelll, usually 1.)

-open the Command panel, and type and select "Run Python File in Terminal"
+- open the Command panel (Ctrl/Cmd +Shift+P), and type and select "Run Python File in Terminal"

-# Credits:
-- Nina Zakharenko